 Today, the Renwick’s collection has grown to encompass nearly 2,000 objects, and it is considered one of the finest and most extensive representations in the world of this vibrant and uniquely American movement.
 As Studio Craft gradually transitions from the contemporary into the historical, the Renwick continues to honor the pioneers of the field, even as it has begun to document the fertile years following the movement, bringing to light a new generation of makers who are both preserving and transforming those traditions for the future.

-Craft continues to thrive not because it has aligned itself with any particular practice, but because it offers an alternative way of interacting with our environment, an ideology, as Nicholas Bell has described it, of “living differently in the modern world.”
+Craft continues to thrive not because it has aligned itself with any particular practice, but because it offers an alternative way of interacting with our environment, an ideology of living differently in the modern world.
 Although for a generation craft has been defined by a list of five traditional media—wood, fiber, metal, glass, ceramic—these categories have functioned as shorthand at best.
 Craft has never really been about medium, but rather about what those medium-based practices represent: the very skill, individuality, community, and tradition that make it so captivating to marketing campaigns.
 In short, what holds craft apart and gives it its meaning in the machine age—both to makers and consumers alike—is that it remains unabashedly human, like us.
 It is from this turbulent landscape that a new wave of craft artists asserting its own voice.
 Largely rooted in a populist revival of the crafts and responding to the rapidly changing world around them, and their activist values, optimism, and entrepreneurial spirit in some way echo the pioneers of the American Studio Craft Movement in their heyday—drawing on the ideological, communal spirit that has always accompanied craft—and their coming of age feels like the rebirth and reinvigoration of a cycle.
 At the same time, the work of these young artists embodies something fresh and completely new, with contemporary values.
 Coming of age in the internet era, they are untethered by medium-based definitions and easily navigate between physical and virtual worlds, undaunted by technology.
 They intuit craft’s importance as a nuanced visual language, based on process, materiality, and the tradition of the handmade.
 And as technology continues to evolve, they are poised to grow with it, helping us interpret the world around us while creating the extraordinary objects of tomorrow.